Micro215/FactorioBlueprintGenerator/README.md

 pip install -r requirements.txt

 recomended 8gb of RAM and above

+this programm make factorio blueprint from mp4 video